Tiny pollutant particles strengthen thunderstorms

-Researchers studying thunderstorms in the Amazon rainforest have discovered that tiny pollution particles—each about 10,000 times as small as the period at the end of this sentence—can boost the power of storms (Science 2018, DOI: 10.1126/science.aan8461).
+Researchers studying thunderstorms in the Amazon rain forest have found that tiny pollution particles—each about one-ten thousandth the size of the period at the end of this sentence—can boost the power of storms (Science 2018, DOI: 10.1126/science.aan8461).

 Sulfates, nitrogen oxides, volatile organic compounds, and other molecules can conglomerate into these ultrafine aerosol particles (UAPs), which are less than 50 nm across.
-Scientists have long known that aerosol particles larger than 50 nm serve as starting points for clouds, but most researchers have discounted the role of UAPs in storm clouds because they thought the particles were too small to nucleate water droplets from moisture in the air.
+Scientists have long known that aerosol particles larger than 50 nm serve as seeds for cloud formation, but most researchers have discounted the role of UAPs in storm clouds because they thought the particles were too small to nucleate water droplets from moisture in the air.

-Jiwen Fan of the Pacific Northwest National Laboratory and colleagues found otherwise.
-While larger particles nucleate droplets at the base of storm clouds, UAPs can nucleate droplets 2.5–3 km up.
+Jiwen Fan of Pacific Northwest National Laboratory and colleagues found otherwise.
+While larger particles nucleate droplets at the base of storm clouds, UAPs can nucleate droplets 2.5–3 km up from the base.
 When the water condenses, it releases heat, which can push the tops of clouds higher and increase wind speeds.

-The Amazon has very low levels of UAPs naturally, but the Brazilian city of Manaus in the heart of the Amazon basin produces a plume of pollution that flows with the prevailing winds over the pristine rainforest.
-In 2014 and 2015, an international team of researchers led by Scot Martin of Harvard University tracked air quality in Manaus’ vicinity from planes and ground stations.
+The Amazon rain forest has very low levels of UAPs naturally, but the Brazilian city of Manaus in the heart of the Amazon basin produces a plume of pollution that flows with the prevailing winds over the pristine rain forest.
+In 2014 and 2015, an international team of researchers led by Scot Martin of Harvard University tracked air quality near Manaus from planes and ground stations.

 Fan’s group looked at cloud data collected in that effort.
-They found that vertical wind velocity and reflectivity—a proxy for the amount of precipitation—as measured by radar increased with growing concentrations of UAPs.
+The researchers found that vertical wind velocity and reflectivity—a proxy for the amount of precipitation—as measured by radar increased with growing concentrations of UAPs.

 Fan says studying UAPs has long been a challenge because it’s difficult to separate their effects from other variables in storm clouds, such as humidity, temperature, and wind.
-Thanks to shifting wind patterns in the Amazon, his team could compare thunderstorms that were nearly identical except for the presence or absence of UAPs from Manaus.
+Thanks to shifting wind patterns in the Amazon basin, her team could compare thunderstorms that were nearly identical except for the presence or absence of UAPs from Manaus.

 “In this study we have this perfect setting,” Fan says.
 “During the wet season, many of the storms are happening under very similar meteorological conditions, except for aerosol.”